programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 The output will be a new DataFrame that includes the discipline of each paper and the frequency of each part of speech as appearing in that paper.
 If a paper does not contain a particular part-of-speech, the cell will read "NaN" (Not a Number).
 From here, it's simple to calculate the average number of each part of speech tag that appears in texts per genre by combining the ```groupby``` and ```mean``` functions.
 The output will be another DataFrame which shows the average part-of-speech use for each category in English and Biology.

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY22.png" caption="Figure 22: DataFrame with average part-of-speech use in English and Biology papers" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY22.png" caption="Figure 22: DataFrame with average part-of-speech use in English and Biology papers" %}

 Now we can examine the differences between parts of speech usage per genre.
 As suspected, it looks like Biology student papers use slightly more adjectives (17), on average, than English student papers, while an even greater number English papers (48), on average, use more verbs.
 Another interesting contrast is in the "NUM" tag: almost 50 more tokens, on average, are identified as a numeral in Biology papers than in English ones.
 Given the conventions of scientific research, this too makes sense; studies are much more frequently quantitative, incorporating lab measurements and statistical calculations.
 A bar graph can make some of these differences more apparent:

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY23.png" caption="Figure 23: Bar chart depicting average use of adjectives, verbs, and numbers in English and Biology papers" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY23.png" caption="Figure 23: Bar chart depicting average use of adjectives, verbs, and numbers in English and Biology papers" %}

 Though admittedly a simple analysis, calculating part-of-speech frequency counts affirms prior studies which posit a correlation between lexico-grammatical features and disciplinary conventions [^2] and indicates an application of spaCy that can be adapted to serve other researchers' corpora and part-of-speech usage queries. spaCy also provides a "fine-grained" tag set that could aid further research--for example, looking at how Biology and English students use sub-groups of verbs with different frequencies.
 Fine-grain tagging can be deployed in a similar loop to those above; just instead of retrieving the ```token.pos_``` for each word, call spacy to retrieve the ```token.tag_```: